 Have a Fever?
 When to Call Your Pediatrician

 Depending on your child’s age, there can be different degrees of worry when it comes to fevers.
 Here is a quick guide for when it is time to call Pediatrics East:

 - If your child is under three months old, any fever should be addressed.
 If his or her temperature is above 100.4 degrees, it is time to call us.

-- For children ages three to six months old, call us if there is a fever of 101 degrees or higher.
+- For children ages three months to three years, call us if there is a fever of 102 degrees or higher.

-- For all kids six months and older, a fever of 103 degrees or higher means it is time to call Pediatrics East.
+- For all kids three years and older, a fever of 103 degrees or higher means it is time to call Pediatrics East.

 - If a fever of 102 degrees or higher lasts for more than two days, please give us a call, too.